 Elizabeth H. LaMacchia was sworn in as a Trustee of the Public Library of Cincinnati and Hamilton County at the December 14, 1998 meeting of the Library Board.
 She was appointed to the Board by the Judges of the Hamilton County Court of Common Pleas.
-Mrs. LaMacchia was elected Secretary of the Board in 2014.
+Mrs. LaMacchia served as Secretary of the Board in 2014.
 She served as the Vice President of the Board in 2002 and 2008, and as President of the Board in 2003 and 2009.
+Mrs. LaMacchia was elected Vice President of the Board in 2015.
 She currently serves on the Finance and Audit Committee and the Human Resources Committee.

 Mrs. LaMacchia was a director of the Friends of the Public Library from 1988–1998, and a book sale volunteer since 1984.
 She also served as the Book Sale Co-chair from 1987–1998, overseeing the seven used book sales conducted by the Friends each year, including the annual five-day tent sale on Fountain Square.
 Under her leadership, over $800,000 was raised to support the Library through the sale of more than 2 million used books.